ECON 7036 - International Trade and Investment Policy IID

 Assessment Related Requirements

 The grading rule typically used is: 0: no attempt to do the assignment, 1: majority of incorrect or undocumented answers, but some effort shown.
-3: majority of correct and documented answers.
+3: about half of the answers are correct and complete.
+4: nearly all answers are documented and correct.
 5: all answers are documented and correct.

-Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Please note that marks will be deducted in the final examination for poor English expression.
+Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process and may affect marks.

 Final student grades will be determined in the following way: